Learning Bounded Context-Free-Grammar via LSTM and the Transformer:Difference and Explanations: Experiments

 \textbf{Training. } Models are trained with Adam optimizer with a learning rate of 0.001 on the AWS platform.
 The models are trained for 200 epochs or up to convergence.
 We introduce \textit{two-phase training} for language recognition tasks, \emph{i.e.} classify whether the sequences are accepted by the PDA.
-In phase 0, the models are initialized and solely trained by a classification task, while in phase 1, the models are retrained on classification tasks after being trained with oracle training.
+In phase 0, the models are initialized and solely trained on a classification task, while in phase 1, the models are re-trained on classification tasks after being trained with oracle training.

 \textbf{Metrics. } 1) Classification accuracy: portion of the sequences that are correctly accepted/rejected.
 2) LM accuracy: percentage of predicted symbols that are valid according to the LM mask.
-3) State accuracy: accuracy in predicting the current PDA state shown only the sequence of symbols.
-4) Stack accuracy: accuracy in predicting current stack status, stack symbols (including empty symbol), and their position in the stack shown only the sequence of symbols.
+3) State accuracy: accuracy in predicting the current PDA state.
+4) Stack accuracy: accuracy in predicting current stack status, which is the average prediction accuracy over each stack position (including empty positions).